leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/properties/transforms.rst

       Euler
-         The gizmo handles are aligned to the :term:`Euler` axis, allowing you to see the discreet XYZ axis underlying the Euler rotation, as well as possible :term:`gimbal lock`.
+         The gizmo handles are aligned to the :term:`Euler` axis, allowing you to see the discreet XYZ axis underlying the Euler rotation, as well as possible :term:`Gimbal Lock`.
       Axis Angle
          The X, Y, and Z coordinates define a point relative to the object origin.
          This point and the origin define an axis around the W value defines the rotation.